(CNN) — When two continents collide, there's inevitably going to be some chaos.

 So it is in Istanbul, on the cusp of Europe and Asia, where a serene skyline of domes and minarets looks down on streets teeming with traffic, traders and tourists.

 While it seems as if every inch of the city is consumed by the tumult, there are oases of calm.

-The Prince islands are, for most Istanbul residents, the ultimate weekend getaway, offering an escape where, crucially for anyone who's ever endured they city's motoring snarl-ups, cars are banned.
+The Prince Islands are, for most Istanbul residents, the ultimate weekend destinations, offering an escape where, crucially for anyone who's ever endured they city's motoring snarl-ups, cars are banned.

 There are nine Prince Islands, of which Buyukada and Heybeliada are the two of the largest and most popular.

 Here's what to do look out for when you travel here: